-The 27-mile Wildlife Drive within the Roseau River Wildlife Management Area will be open from Saturday, July 16, through Sunday, July 24, and on weekends thereafter through Sunday, Aug.
-7. The drive’s self-guided tour traverses wetland, woodland, brushland, grassland and farmland habitats, providing visitors ample opportunity for wildlife viewing.
+The 27-mile Wildlife Drive within the Roseau River Wildlife Management Area will be open from Saturday, July 15, through Sunday, July 23, and on Saturdays and Sundays thereafter through Sunday, Aug.
+6. The self-guided tour traverses wetland, woodland, brushland, grassland and farmland habitats, providing visitors ample opportunity for wildlife viewing.

-Roseau River WMA, managed by the Minnesota Department of Natural Resources and located 20 miles northwest of Roseau, is part of the Pine to Prairie Birding Trail.
-This trail consists of 45 sites spanning a 223-mile corridor in the northwestern part of the state.
+Roseau River WMA managed by the Minnesota Department of Natural Resources and located 20 miles northwest of Roseau, is part of the Pine to Prairie Birding Trail, which consists of 45 sites spanning a 223-mile corridor in the northwestern part of the state.
 These sites offer some of the most spectacular birding in the state, along with scenic beauty and friendly communities.

 Approximately 149 bird species breed within the Roseau River WMA.
 Yellow rails and horned grebes are a few of the rare breeding species found within the area’s vast wetlands.
-Along the drive visitors may also encounter trumpeter swans, loons, white pelicans, sandhill cranes, great blue herons, eagles, a variety of ducks and other water birds, sedge wrens, yellow warblers, Nelson’s sharp-tailed sparrows, black bears, deer, beaver, otter, mink, red fox, wolf and the occasional moose.
+Along the drive, visitors might also encounter trumpeter swans, loons, white pelicans, sandhill cranes, great blue herons, eagles, a variety of ducks and other water birds, sedge wrens, yellow warblers, Nelson’s sharp-tailed sparrows, black bears, deer, beaver, otter, mink, red fox, wolf and an occasional moose.

 Aside from excellent wildlife viewing opportunities, the WMA’s “pools” offer year-round northern pike fishing opportunities.
 Visitors typically fish along the dike roads or near the water control structures.
 When the dike roads are closed to motorists, visitors can bike to Pool 1 West or Pool 2 from the parking areas.
 During the waterfowl hunting season only, motorboats of 10 horsepower or less may be used on Roseau River WMA pools.